External control of qubit-photon interaction and multi-qubit reset in a dissipative quantum network: Results and Discussions

-The qubit dissipation will make a disturbance on the equilibrium state and should be considered before it comes to the conclusion.
+The qubit dissipation will cause a disturbance in the equilibrium state and should be considered.
 In the presence of qubit decay and qubit dephasing, the Lindblad master equation of the quantum system is